On this page

 How do you fix slow loading images on your website?
 What’s causing them?
 There are ways to optimize it, and let’s dive into it deeper.

-• Reduced Data Usage: Faster loading images consume less data, which is especially beneficial for users with limited data plans or slower internet connections.
+• Reduced data usage: faster loading images consumes less data, which is especially beneficial for users with limited data plans or slower internet connections.
 Optimized images help reduce the amount of data that needs to be transferred, resulting in a more efficient browsing experience.

 This step should be fairly easy.
-Use the tool to optimize your images.
+Use the tool to optimize your images to reduce their size while maintaining or improving their visual quality.
 One of the tools could be ImageOptim (Mac only) or pngquant or Squoosh.
 These tools will help you to optimize your images.

-Access the image for upload for processing through client-side JavaScript (JS) before upload is possible through canvas.
+Accessing the image for upload for processing through client-side JavaScript (JS) before upload is possible through the canvas.
 Read more about it in article called How to compress the image on the client side before uploading.

 The srcset attribute and sizes can be used to inform the browser about different sizes of the same picture that you have created.
 Here is an example: